 From the outside of the Orquidario, the state of the art building complete with three glass domes is eye catching, and from the inside it is pretty impressive too.
 There is much to catch your eye… More →

-Just outside Malaga, "Finca de la Concepcion" is another magnificent botanical garden.
-There are regular guided tours of the gardens which pass through exotic trees and plants, Roman sculptures… More →
+Just outside Malaga, "La Concepción Jardín Botánico-Historico de Málaga." is a magnificent botanical garden.
+There are regular guided tours of the gardens which pass through exotic trees and… More →

 If you are a botany buff, or wishing to become one, you can easily incorporate educational experiences into your Andalusian holiday.
 There are also world-renowned natural parks in Andalucía, where… More →

 Most of the famous beautiful gardens in Seville, such as the Reales Alcazares and Patio de Los Naranjos are found in the city itself.

 Málaga, Ronda, La Costa del sol have spectacular gardens.